Learn how to build a simple outdoor toilet. This eco-friendly and affordable composting toilet is perfect for anyone needing somewhere to go.

 We had never built anything larger than an Ikea bookcase when we bought a piece of vacant land.
-And our plan to eventually build our own cottage seemed like an impossible task.
-We didn’t know anything about framing, siding, roofs or foundations.
+Our plan to eventually build a cottage seemed like an impossible task.
+We didn’t know anything about framing, siding, roofs, or foundations.
 The learning curve was huge.

 So we started at the very beginning with a simple outdoor toilet.